esi-neuroscience/syncopy/doc/source/user/logging.rst

 	tapsmofrq = 3

-We see that from the creation of the original :class:`~syncopy.AnalogData` all steps needed to compute our new :class:`~syncopy.SpectralData` got recorded.
+We see that from the creation of the original :class:`~syncopy.AnalogData` all steps needed to compute the new :class:`~syncopy.SpectralData` got recorded.
+In this example the specta were computed via the multitapered FFT, with a spectral smoothing box (``tapsmofrq``) of 3Hz which required 5 Slepian tapers.
+The frequencies of interest (``foi``) range from 0Hz to 50Hz with 0.5Hz stepping and ``keeptrials`` was set to ``True``, meaning that this dataset contains the results for all trials separately.